iPhone X users are dealing with an assortment of problems.

 Apple will occasionally roll out new iOS updates with new fixes and you’ll want to make sure you and your device are ready for the download.
 A little prep work ahead goes a long away toward preventing issues.

 We’ve released an iOS pre-installation guide that will take you through some things you should do before installing new software on your iPhone.

 Where to Find Feedback

-As we push into 2019 it’s important to keep an eye on feedback from other iPhone X users.
+As we move into 2019 it’s important to keep an eye on feedback from other iPhone X users.
 This feedback will alert you to potential problems and it could help you work out your own problems.

 How to Fix iPhone X Problems